Special offer

 In this situation, a recruitment consultant or recruiter can be useful.
 A recruitment consultant is experienced in sourcing high-quality candidates who are a good fit for the role.
 This helps you to narrow down your search even before the interview process itself.
 Recruitment consultants also offer other benefits, including:

-First impressions can be key: 45% of respondents to this survey believed that competition for the best talent has potentially increased.
-Using a recruiter or recruitment consultant might help your business’s hiring process to become more competitive.
+First impressions can be key, so using a recruiter or recruitment consultant might help your business’s recruitment process to become more competitive.

 How does a recruiter or recruitment consultant work with a hiring manager?